June Leavitt

 June Leavitt (יוני לויט; born 1950, New York) is an American-Israeli scholar of Franz Kafka and author of a number of books, both academic and literary, including The Mystical Life of Franz Kafka: Theosophy, Cabala and the Modern Spiritual Revival, and Esoteric Symbols: The Tarot in Yeats, Eliot and Kafka.

+Career

-Leavitt has published two novels, including The Flight to Seven Swan Bay, for young adults, and Falling Star, the latter of which has been translated into Hebrew (as כוכב נופל).
+Leavitt has published two novels: The Flight to Seven Swan Bay, for young adults, and Falling Star.
 Fragments of her autobiographical work, which first appeared in U.S. News & World Report, have been translated into Hebrew, French (as Vivre a Hebron), and German (as Hebron, Westjordanland: Im Labyrinth des Terrors).

 Leavitt's memoir, Storm of Terror: A Hebron Mother's Diary documents her life and the lives of her family members and friends under terrorism in the West Bank, beginning in the year 2000 in the midst of Stage II of the First Intifada.
-The book received positive reviews in the Chicago Tribune (2002) and the Jewish Journal of Greater Los Angeles (2002), among other reviewers and publications.
-Leavitt's published diary entries and autobiographical writings led to a critical study of her work by Tamara Neuman in 2006 in a volume entitled, Struggle and Survival in the Modern Middle East.
+The book received positive reviews in the Chicago Tribune (2002) and the Jewish Journal of Greater Los Angeles (2002).
+Leavitt's published diary entries and autobiographical writings led to a critical study of her work by Tamara Neuman in 2006 in a volume entitled, Struggle and Survival in the Modern Middle East.'

-Her articles and journalistic writings have been published in the New York Times and the U.S. News & World Report.
+Her articles and journalistic writings have been published in The New York Times and the U.S. News & World Report.